maikelthedev/maikeldotuk.github.io/_drafts/_posts/the-server-code.md

 * to use SuperTest for Express applications.
 * To export whichever variable or object you'll require for the supertests.
 * To use describe to group the test cases.

+So, without getting the refresher in Mongo I can finally already start writing test code.